NVex0/uWU/CTFZone2023/Rans00kit/readme.md

 ![Screenshot (4784)](https://github.com/NVex0/uWU/assets/113530029/1bb5ead1-1c8e-43a7-ad7a-2f63d0027e84)

-Now, deriving `PBKDF2 key` with key, salt we just got - which do the samething as `rfc2898derivebytes` function:
+Now, deriving `PBKDF2 key` - which do the samething as `rfc2898derivebytes` function with key, salt we just got:

 > `rfc2898derivebytes` is a streaming-response object.
 So when you take first 32 bytes as the key, the following 16 bytes gonna be the iv.
-By this reason, i will take 48 bytes from Derive Key, which means the length is 384.
+By this reason, i will take 48 bytes from Derive Key, which means the length (or key size) is 384.

 ![Screenshot (4785)](https://github.com/NVex0/uWU/assets/113530029/d44ba0bc-002c-4315-912c-d0e163494d4f)

-Concatnate the result as i describe above, we will get the AES key and iv.
+Concatnate the result as i described above, we will get the AES key and iv.

-We got only 1 file has "config" extension.
+We have only 1 file has "config" extension.

 ![image](https://github.com/NVex0/uWU/assets/113530029/3b3764b4-6473-4ecf-be63-1ddae2911da2)